keyscores/meteortabsissue/README.md

-# meteortabsissue
-Component initialization with Iron Router, Jquery, Materialize
+# Component initialization with Iron Router, Jquery, Materialize

 Materialize needs jquery components to be initialized on DOM ready.
 Finding a way to initialize components on all views is tricky.